example42/example42.github.io/_posts/2021-02-11-hiera-merge-behavior.md

 Again you can mention all common packages in hiera common laxer and add node specific packages in node hiera layer.

 In this posting we explain the different possible merge behaviors and their results.
-Aditionally we explain the options where you can set merge behavior.
+Additionally we explain the options where you can set merge behavior.

 * Table of content
 {:toc}

 # Hiera merge behavior options and the results

-We will first have a look at all available merge options and explain the behavior and the result later in the explizit and automatic data explanations.
+We will first have a look at all available merge options and explain the behavior and the result later in the explicit and automatic data explanations.

 Hiera offers the following merge options:

-- `first`
+* `first`
-- `unique`
+* `unique`
-- `hash` and
+* `hash` and
-- `deep`
+* `deep`

 All data examples assume that you have a hiera.yaml file using four hierarchies:

-- node specific data
+* node specific data
-- application-stage specific data
+* application-stage specific data
-- application specific data
+* application specific data
-- common data
+* common data

 Example for hiera config: